 Viscosity is one of the most important basic factors of plastic processing, is the quantitative expression of fluidity.
 Viscosity is affected by melt temperature, pressure, shear rate, and relative molecular weight, which are discussed in detail here.

 The influence of temperature on viscosity is of practical significance when the shear rate is determined.
 Generally speaking, the sensitivity of plastic melt viscosity is stronger than that of sheer action.
 With the increase of temperature, the viscosity of plastic melt decreases exponentially.
 This is because as the temperature increases, the motion of the intermolecular chains will be accelerated, which will reduce the entanglement of the plastic chains, and the increase of the distance between the molecules will lead to the decrease of viscosity

 Excessive pressure can significantly improve fluid filling.
-Due to the increase in viscosity, filling performance sometimes may decline, not only resulting in excessive power loss and excessive wear of equipment, but also lead to overflow and increase the internal stress of products and other shortcomings.
+Due to the increase in viscosity, filling performance sometimes may decline, not only resulting in excessive power loss and excessive wear of equipment but also leading to overflow and increasing the internal stress of products and other shortcomings.
 But too high pressure will also appear products deformation and other injection defects, resulting in excessive power consumption, too low pressure will cause a material shortage.